 To fully optimize this section, don't feel limited by the categories OKCupid asks you.
 Consider adding in any favorite topic you feel is worth mentioning.
 This may include authors, directors, drinks, personal heroes, video games, websites, webcomics, or anything you adore that you feel is important.
 Are you obsessed with it?
 Better put it in.
 To make it really spiffy, toss a couple links in for people to check out.

 Just like with the I Spend A Lot Of Time Thinking About section, there are two ways to go here, and a fine line to not cross.
 You can go the route of true humility and openness by giving something relatable yet socially somewhat embarrassing for whatever reason, such as saying snakes make your skin crawl.
 Alternatively, you can go the route of humor through obscurity.
 Either way, we want to either go "aww," laugh at shared pain, or say "huh" out loud.
 Avoid getting too serious and private here - crossing the line of social taste will polarize your audience.
 Keep in mind the people reading are strangers, so keep it light, or else keep it funny.
-For example, DO say you still rush up the basement stairs as an adult, don't say you have a recurring dream of having sex with your parents.
+For example, DO say you still rush up the basement stairs as an adult, don't say you have a recurring dream of having sex with your cousin.

 "...You want to."